FordPipatkittikul/Databases/SQL/README.md

 2) CONCAT() you can CONCAT(text1, text2) or CONCAT(column1, column2)

 SELECT CONCAT(emp_no, ' is a ', title) AS "Employee Title" FROM titles

+## function in query syntax
+1) Aggregate function run all of the data and produce one output.
+Like SUM()
+2) Scalar function run each individual row and produce multiple output.
+Like CONCAT()